KimbaWLion/DiscordBaseballBot/README.md

 * How come when I play the bot for a previous game, it doesn't post things such as wild pitches or pitching changes?
   * Limitation of the API.
 Wild pitches, Substitutions, and some other events don't have their own event item in the response from the API, as such, they will not show up in a replay of events form the game
+* My program had a 'semaphore timeout', what do I do?
+  * Just run the program again, it's a transient issue.

 # Changelog
 * 4-23-21